Mukumbya Musoke Advocates

 2. It exempted from the application of the aforesaid prohibition any person, animal, article or thing belonging to any United Nations Organisation and any humanitarian organization seeking to enter into Uganda through any border post and any vehicle or aircraft used for the conveyance of cargo into Uganda.

-D. The Public Health (Control of Covid-19) Rules No.52 of 2020
+The Public Health (Control of Covid-19) Rules No.52 of 2020

 These rules were issued by the Minister of Health on 24th March 2020 and provide for the following:

-1. the imposition of an obligation on owners/occupiers of premises to notify a medical officer of a Covid-19 case;
+1. The imposition of an obligation on owners/occupiers of premises to notify a medical officer of a Covid-19 case;

-2. the duty of a medical officer to refer a patient whom they suspect to have Covid-19 to the nearest regional referral hospital;
+2. The duty of a medical officer to refer a patient whom they suspect to have Covid-19 to the nearest regional referral hospital;

-3. the power of the Minister of Health to declare a place as an infected area and regulate the activities that may be conducted in the infected area;
+3. The power of the Minister of Health to declare a place as an infected area and regulate the activities that may be conducted in the infected area;

-5. the power of a medical officer to disinfect premises and dispose of bodies of persons that die from Covid-19;
+5. The power of a medical officer to disinfect premises and dispose of bodies of persons that die from Covid-19;

-6. the prohibition on spitting in public buildings or places accessible to the public;
+6. The prohibition on spitting in public buildings or places accessible to the public;

-7. the power of a medical officer to request the Police to return a person that escapes from isolation;
+7. The power of a medical officer to request the Police to return a person that escapes from isolation;

-8. the creation of an offence for aiding a person to escape from quarantine and they are liable on conviction to imprisonment for two months; and
+8. The creation of an offence for aiding a person to escape from quarantine and they are liable on conviction to imprisonment for two months; and

-9. the closure of:
+9. The closure of:

-1. schools and institutions of higher learning until 18th April 2020;
+• schools and institutions of higher learning until 18th April 2020;

-2. bars and cinema halls, until 16th April 2020;
+• bars and cinema halls, until 16th April 2020;

 • prayers in churches and mosques and open-air prayers, until 16th April 2020;

-1. marriage ceremonies, wedding parties, vigils and funerals, until 18th April 2020, except where the people gathered are not more than 10;
+• marriage ceremonies, wedding parties, vigils and funerals, until 18th April 2020, except where the people gathered are not more than 10;

-2. public meetings, including political rallies, conferences and cultural related meetings, until 18th April 2020;
+• public meetings, including political rallies, conferences and cultural related meetings, until 18th April 2020;

-3. indoor and outdoor concerts and sports events, until 16th April 2020; and
+• indoor and outdoor concerts and sports events, until 16th April 2020; and

 • trading in live animals at places designated for this purpose by a local authority, until 18th April 2020.

-E. The Public Health (Control of Covid-19) (No.2) Rules No. 55 of 2020
+The Public Health (Control of Covid-19) (No.2) Rules No. 55 of 2020

 These rules, issued by the Minister of Health came into force on 30th March 2020 and provided for the following:

-1. imposed of a nationwide curfew starting at 7:30pm and ending at 6:30 am with effect from 1st April 2020 up to 14th April 2020;
+1. Imposition of a nationwide curfew starting at 7:30pm and ending at 6:30 am with effect from 1st April 2020 up to 14th April 2020;

-2. prohibited the selling of non-food items in the markets and stores up to 14th April 2020 with the exception of pharmaceuticals, agricultural chemicals, veterinary drugs and detergent;
+2. Prohibited the selling of non-food items in the markets and stores up to 14th April 2020 with the exception of pharmaceuticals, agricultural chemicals, veterinary drugs and detergent;

-3. closed all non-essential shops, salons, gyms, hotels and lodging houses up to 14th April 2020;
+3. Closed all non-essential shops, salons, gyms, hotels and lodging houses up to 14th April 2020;

-4. allowed the operation of factories and construction sites, provided that they provide accommodation for the employees at the factory or construction site and the employees are prohibited from leaving the factory or construction site until 14th April 2020;
+4. Allowed the operation of factories and construction sites, provided that they provide accommodation for the employees at the factory or construction site and the employees are prohibited from leaving the factory or construction site until 14th April 2020;

-5. prohibited the use of motor vehicles on any road in Uganda except essential service providers whose vehicles must bear a sticker from the Ministry of Works and Transport up to 19th May 2020; and
+5. Prohibited the use of motor vehicles on any road in Uganda except essential service providers whose vehicles must bear a sticker from the Ministry of Works and Transport up to 19th May 2020; and

-6. created an offence for any one that contravenes these rules and that on conviction, they would be liable to imprisonment for a period not exceeding 3 months.
+6. Created an offence for any one that contravenes these rules and that on conviction, they would be liable to imprisonment for a period not exceeding 3 months.

-F. Further Statutory Instruments in amendment of the Orders and Rules
+Further Statutory Instruments in amendment of the Orders and Rules

 The rules set out in the aforesaid Public Health (Control of Covid-19) Rules No.52 of 2020 were subsequently amended by the Public Health (Control of COVID-19) (Amendment) Rules Order No. 57 of 2020 issued by the Minister of Health on 9th April 2020.
-The amendment provided for the extension of the lockdown measures that had been issued to 5th May 2020.
+The amendment provided for the extension of the lockdown measures that had been issued on 5th May 2020.

 1. The Public Health (Control of COVID-19) (Amendment) Rules Order No. 58 of 2020 issued on 9th April 2020, which limited the movement of boda bodas (motorcycle riders) beyond 2:00 pm on each day and extended the lockdown measures to 5th May 2020; and

-1. The Public Health (Control of COVID-19) (Amendment) Rules Order No. 64 of 2020 which came into force on 6th May 2020 and provided for the following:
+2. The Public Health (Control of COVID-19) (Amendment) Rules Order No. 64 of 2020 which came into force on 6th May 2020 and provided for the following:

-2. allowed hardware shops, motor garages and workshops to operate;
+• allowed hardware shops, motor garages and workshops to operate;

 • allowed restaurants to operate only ‘takeaway’ services;

-1. extension of time for the movement of boda bodas (motorcycle riders) not to exceed 5:00 pm on each day;
+• extension of time for the movement of boda bodas (motorcycle riders) not to exceed 5:00 pm on each day;

-2. allowed provision of legal services of the Uganda Law Society limited to 30 vehicles for its members on any given day;
+• allowed provision of legal services of the Uganda Law Society limited to 30 vehicles for its members on any given day;

-3. permitted the movement of providers of insurance services;
+• permitted the movement of providers of insurance services;

 • extended the operation of all lockdown measures that are in place to 19th May 2020.